Epigenetics and Osteoarthritis: How Turmeric Can Help

 How to make your genes work for you

+When a pregnant woman supplements with a prenatal vitamin to nourish her developing baby, she is practicing epigenetics.
+Likewise, when you drink a cup of green tea to build up your immunity, you are practicing epigenetics.
+The same can be said for green teas effects on aging skin, making it behave like younger skin - bright, tight and toned.
 Epigenetics is the effect of the environment on your genes.
 People haven’t changed much over the past hundreds-of-thousands of years; our genes are hardwired in stone.
 What has changed is how these genes work.
-What you eat, what you are exposed to, and how you live do not change your genes but affect how they work turning them on or off; this is the emerging field of epigenetics.
+What you eat, what you are exposed to, and how you live do not change your genes but affect how they work, turning them on or off; this is the emerging field of epigenetics.

-Epigenetics is very-very important, after all a cell in your brain and a cell on your toe contain the exact same DNA.
+Epigenetics is very important, after all, a cell in your brain and a cell on your toe contain the exact same DNA.
 Manipulating genes is future medicine.
 Manipulating genes that cause autism, Alzheimer’s disease, cancers and diabetes to remain dormant is a winning strategy.
 So is reactivating key genes that switch off with aging.
-Epigenetics is a trump on that old Darwin fellow.

 Genes and arthritis of the knee